 - If you mispronounce a word

-The ONLY thing your audience will NOT forgive you for is being boring.
+The only thing your audience won’t forgive you for is being boring.

 Seriously: You can be nervous – but you can’t be boring.

 You know what it’s like to listen to a boring speech, it’s about as painful as listening to a boring story or watching an unfunny comedian.